nikoskalogridis/jslint-node/README.md

 * Supports glob file patterns

-* Programmatically call jslint from your node code
+* Use JSLint in your node modules

 * Supports watching files and lint them on change